merely-useful/py-rse/index.md

 def collection_to_csv(collection, num=None):
-    """Write out collection of items and counts in csv format.""" collection = collection.most_common()
+    """Write collection of items and counts in csv format.""" collection = collection.most_common()
     if num is None:
         num = len(collection)